1 Did you know that 90 percent of all small businesses fail in the first year… and 80 percent of the survivors close their doors in the next five? And 80 percent of those never see year 10?

 # 15 80 percent of the cost of getting a product to consumers today is the result of marketing expenses.

 My Take: Marketing is the most expensive part of the traditional distribution model.
 For most businesses, acquiring a new customer is their biggest expense.
-What makes network marketing so exciting is we don’t have marketing costs.
-Those savings are paid back to us in the form of profits and commissions.
+What makes network marketing so exciting is we are paid to grow our business by word of mouth.
+And the money our company would normally spend on marketing is now paid to us via commissions.

 # 16 Success in our business depends on a lot of people doing a little bit each.

 My Take: If you want to make it big in MLM, just remember that your success boils down to finding a lot of people who do a little AND a few people who do a lot.
-80% or more of your team will just be product users, about 10% will be retailers, about 10% will be part-timers and no more than 2-3% will be your serious business builders.
+80 percent or more of your team will just be product users, about 10 percent will be retailers, about 7-8 percent will be part-timers and no more than 2-3% will be your serious business builders.

 # 17 You will never create real and lasting wealth trading time for money.